Inner German border: Economic and social impact

 The GDR bore a huge economic cost for its creation of the border zone and the building and maintenance of its fortifications.
-The zone consumed around 6900 km2 – more than six per cent of the East's territory, within which economic activity was severely curtailed or ceased entirely.
+The zone consumed around 6900 km2 – more than six percent of the East's territory, within which economic activity was severely curtailed or ceased entirely.
 The actual cost of the border system was a closely guarded secret, and even today it is uncertain exactly how much it cost to build and maintain.
 The BT-9 watchtowers each cost around 65,000 East German marks to build and the expanded metal fences cost around 151,800 marks per kilometre.
 The implementation of the "modern frontier" in the 1970s led to a major increase in personnel costs.
 Total annual expenditure on GDR border troops rose from 600 million marks per annum in 1970 to nearly 1 billion by 1983.
 In early 1989, East German economists calculated that each arrest cost the equivalent of 2.1 million marks, three times the average "value" to the state of each working person.